Mantle cell lymphoma: Treatments

 There are no proven standards of treatment for MCL, and there is no consensus among specialists on how to treat it optimally.
 Many regimens are available and often get good response rates, but patients almost always get disease progression after chemotherapy.
 Each relapse is typically more difficult to treat, and relapse is generally faster.
+As of 2023 it is incurable though some patients can live many years after their initial diagnosis.
 Regimens are available that treat relapses, and new approaches are under test.
-Because of the aforementioned factors, many MCL patients enroll in clinical trials to get the latest treatments.
+Because of the aforementioned factors, many MCL patients enroll in clinical trials to get the latest treatments – a survey at a specialist treatment centre in the UK showed that In total 58·7% of patients treated at the hospital were enrolled on at least one clinical trial.
+Indeed, this might well be a recommendation by the patient's care team in the hope it will give them access to the latest advances.

 There are four classes of treatments in general use: chemotherapy, immunotherapy, radioimmunotherapy and biologic agents.
 The phases of treatment are generally: frontline, following diagnosis, consolidation, after frontline response (to prolong remissions), and relapse.
 Relapse is usually experienced multiple times.